-It took a lot of prep work to create, said dance mom Chris Spahr.
-The team had to build a frame for the cardboard house, take precautions so it didn't blow off, and draw its windows by hand, she said, and the process took about nine hours.
+And it took a lot of prep work to create, said dance mom Chris Spahr.
+The team had to build a frame for the cardboard house, take precautions so that it didn't blow off and draw its windows by hand, she said, and the process took about nine hours.

-But the effort is worth it: The kids have a blast, incorporating new themes each year, Spahr said.
-They were participating in the parade for a sixth year.
+But the effort is worth it: In their sixth year in the parade, the kids have a blast, incorporating new themes each year, Spahr said.

 "The kids just have so much fun marching in it and waving to the other kids," she said.